mie-lab/trackintel/ROADMAP.md

 Preprocessing
 * Implement *tours* (starting and ending at a persons home location) and *customermovements* (consecutive triplegs with using transport provided by a single provider (e.g., a local bus company)).
 * Short walks to/from cars/buses/etc.: These are often not recognized by the tracking applications.
-* Map match triplegs (based on transport mode identification).
+* Map match *triplegs* (based on transport mode identification).
-* Imputation of trivial gaps in tracking data (triplegs and staypoints).
+* Imputation of trivial gaps in tracking data (*triplegs* and *staypoints*).

 Augment tracking data:
 * Better transport mode prediction based on movement data (speed, associated features from accelerometer data, etc.) as well as by aligning them with context data such as from OpenStreetMap or GTFS departure schedules.
 * Add context data to movement trajectories (using spatio-temporal map algebra).
 * Better activity prediction.
 This functionality is based on properties of the movement data and on context data such as points of interests.
-* Provide holistic transport mode inferral (take into account the fact that if someone uses the car to reach a certain location, the person is likely to leave by car as well).
+* Provide holistic inference of transport modes (take into account the fact that if someone uses the car to reach a certain location, the person is likely to leave by car as well).

 Analysis
-* Mobility behavior (and its changes): automatic detection of uncharacteristic changes in mobility patterns.
+* Mobility behaviour (and its changes): automatic detection of uncharacteristic changes in mobility patterns.
 * User profiling and clustering.
 * Anomaly detection (based on properties of movement data as well as contextual factors).
 * Extract *customermovements* from *triplegs* and *trips*.